 Cooperative Member Vendor Farmers, ranchers, fishers, and value-added food businesses may apply.
 Farmers, ranchers, fishers, and value-added food businesses may apply.
 Owns an equal share in the Cooperative, is represented in decision making, entitled to a vote at membership meetings, and eligible to run for a seat on the Board of Directors.
-No ownership stake.
+No ownership stake, no representation on the Board.
 Membership is acquired through a one-time, \$350 equity contribution, refundable upon exiting the Cooperative.
 No equity contribution requirement.
 No annual fee; need not reapply annually.
 Initial application and annual renewal fee of \$45 You list your products at the price you need to make.
-GFC marks up 25% to cover operating expenses.
+GFC marks up 25% to Direct-to-Consumer customers and 20% on wholesale customers to cover operating expenses.
 You list your products at the price you need to make.
-GFC marks up 50% to cover operating expenses.
+GFC marks up 50% to Direct-to-Consumer customers and 20% on wholesale customers to cover operating expenses.
 Patronage refunds: When annual net profits exceed operating expenses and capital reserves needs, patronage refunds will be distributed to all Members, in proportion to their use of the platform.
 No patronage refund.
 Responsible for weekly product delivery and packing their own product into individual customer orders at our warehouse facility.
 Responsible for weekly product delivery only; GFC staff packs product into individual customer orders.
-On a case by case basis, shelf-stable product may be stored onsite.
-Commits to 1 work shift per month, each month your business' products are listed for sale on the site.
-Required amount of work shifts subject to change depending on needs of the co-op.
-No work shift commitment.
+On a case by case basis, shelf-stable or frozen product may be stored onsite.
 Shopping discount to purchase goods at-cost from the website.
 No shopping discount.